ServiceNow/azimuth/docs/docs/development/launching.md

 You can launch multiple instances of Azimuth (e.g., to compare effects of code changes) by specifying front-end and back-end ports.

-To specify the back-end port, start the back-end with using:
+To specify the back-end port, start the back-end using:
   ```
-  make CFG_PATH={path to config file} PORT={back-end port number} launch.local
+  make CFG_PATH={path to config file} PORT={back-end port} launch.local
   ```

 To connect the front-end to this back-end, start the front-end using:
   ```
-  REACT_APP_BACKEND_PORT={back-end port number} PORT={front-end port number} yarn start
+  REACT_APP_BACKEND_PORT={back-end port} PORT={front-end port} yarn start
   ```

 !!! tip "Use appropriate port numbers"
-    Make sure that your back-end port numbers match for both commands, and that you specify ports that are not already in use.
+    Make sure that your back-end ports match for both commands, and that you specify ports that are not already in use.
 When ports are not specified, the defaults are 8091 for the back- end and 3000 for the front-end.